 Close relationships make crying ok.

-Close relationships make asking for something from the other person a non-stressful event (although it always takes time and show of high value before you can get to that place with someone)
+Close relationships make asking for something from the other person a non-stressful event (although it always takes time and a show of high value before you can get to that place with someone).

 Close relationships mostly have no blaming.